GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

       --profile-auto-activation=true: Set to false to disable profile auto activation --propagate-profiles=true: Setting '--propagate-profiles=false' disables propagating profiles set by the '--profile' flag across config dependencies.
 This mean that only profiles defined directly in the target 'skaffold.yaml' file are activated.
-      --remote-cache-dir='': Specify the location of the git repositories cache (default $HOME/.skaffold/repos) --sync-remote-cache='always': Controls how Skaffold manages the remote config cache (see `remote-cache-dir`).
+      --remote-cache-dir='': Specify the location of the git repositories cache (default $HOME/.skaffold/repos) --sync-remote-cache='missing': Controls how Skaffold manages the remote config cache (see `remote-cache-dir`).
 One of `always` (default), `missing`, or `never`. `always` syncs remote repositories to latest on access. `missing` only clones remote repositories if they do not exist locally. `never` means the user takes responsibility for updating remote repositories.
       --yaml-only=false: Only prints the effective skaffold.yaml configuration

 Usage: